Back to blog

 Deliverability and personalization are connected

-This section is brief but important because most teams treat personalization and deliverability as separate problems.
+This section is brief but important, because most teams treat personalization and deliverability as separate problems.
 They are the same problem.

 Email service providers measure engagement signals: reply rates, time-to-open, click rates, spam complaints.
 Personalized emails generate more replies.
 More replies improve sender reputation.
 Better reputation means higher inbox placement.
 Higher inbox placement means more emails get seen, generating more replies.
 It is a flywheel.

-Investing in personalization protects the deliverability infrastructure that makes your entire outbound program viable.
-High-volume, low-personalization campaigns burn domains and IP addresses.
+The inverse is a death spiral.
+Generic emails generate low engagement, reputation degrades, more mail lands in spam, engagement drops further, and most cold email programs die quickly.
+Personalization protects the deliverability infrastructure your entire program depends on.
+High-volume, low-personalization campaigns burn domains.
 Lower-volume, high-personalization campaigns build sender reputation that compounds over time.

 Frequently asked questions about personalization at scale